jwbuurlage/category-theory-programmers/doc/09_f_algebras.md

 # Recursion and F-algebras

-In this part we introduce $F$-algebras, which are not only an important theoretical tool in studying recursion (for functions and data types), but as we will see can also be applied in functional programming to obtain modular descriptions for recursive functions, allowing us to perform multiple transformations over data structures in a single pass, as well as decoupling the _recursion scheme_ from the actual recursive transformation or computation.
+In this part we introduce $F$-algebras, which are not only an important _theoretical_ tool for studying recursion (for functions and data types), but as we will see can also be applied in functional programming to obtain modular descriptions of recursive functions, allowing us to perform multiple transformations over data structures in a single pass, as well as decoupling the _recursion scheme_ from the actual transformation or computation performed at every level.

 ## Algebras for endofunctors